stemoutreach/AutonomousEdgeRobotics/zPi-OS-Images/2-RobotPiImage.md

   Use Raspberry Pi Imager to create a fresh Raspberry Pi OS (64-bit) SD card
    - https://www.raspberrypi.com/software/
    - current imager version 1.8.5
-   - current Pi OS Released: 2024-03-15
+   - current Pi OS Released: 2024-07-04

-3. **Boot the Raspberry Pi with the new card**
+1. **Boot the Raspberry Pi with the new card**

-1. **change defaul password for pi**

-   Note: pi default password is raspberry

-   run the passwd command in a teminal window and follow instructions

-    ~~~
-    passwd
-    ~~~
+   Follow the wizard to configure the image

 1. **Enable interface:** ssh, vnc and i2c
+    You can use GUI - Pi/Preferences/Raspberry Pi Configuration - or CLI use the command beow
     ~~~
     sudo raspi-config
     ~~~